 Game Authors: David Henderson (Trinity College) & Susan Henderson (Quinnipiac University)

-Chemistry at Karlsruhe, 1860, is a game designed for use in introductory chemistry courses, as well as courses in the history of science.
+Are Atoms Real - 1860 Karlsruhe Conference of Chemistry, is a game designed for use in introductory chemistry courses, as well as courses in the history of science.
 The three issues in the game are:

 1. Are atoms real or just a theoretical idea?